o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 ## Destroy the AWS CDK application

-To destroy all of the AWS resources that the AWS CDK application (which uses an existing GameLift build) deployed, run the following AWS CLI command:
+To destroy all the AWS resources that the CDK application deployed, run the following AWS CLI command:

 ```cmd
 $ cdk destroy
 ```

-If you have any of the optional feature enabled, you can destroy the CDK application with all the optional features enabled by providing the corresponding context variables and the `--all` argument.
+If you have any of the optional features enabled, you can destroy the CDK application with all the optional features enabled by providing the corresponding context variables and the `--all` argument.
 The following command destroys the CDK application with all the optional features enabled:

 ```cmd
 $ cdk -c upload-with-support-stack=true -c create_game_session_queue=true -c flex_match=true --all